I devote this section to the magical and mysterious items I might encounter in my studies.

 Splits my vision into multiple sections, similar to what a spider might see.
 I am unsure whether it actually grants me more vision...

-Horrible (vector → entity)
+Horrible (vector →)